interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 #### Atomic Transport Protocol (ATP)

-Atomic Transport Protocol (ATP) is the most conservative, but also most complex of the standard Interledger transport protocols.
-In addition to the ledgers and connectors, it also involved a set of impartial notaries, which is chosen by the sender, recipient and connectors involved in the transaction by mutual agreement.
+The Atomic Transport Protocol (ATP) is the most conservative, but also most complex of the standard Interledger transport protocols.
+In addition to the ledgers and connectors, it also involves a set of impartial notaries, which must be agreed upon by the sender, recipient and connectors involved in the transaction.

-<span class="show alert alert-warning">**TODO:** Explain notary selection.</span>

-Since each party chooses their own set of trusted notaries, there may not be any overlap and ATP cannot be used in that case.
+Since each party chooses their own set of notaries to trust, there may not be any overlap and ATP could not be used in that case.
+Notaries may be selected using an automatic process or preselected by a group with standing agreements among the participants.

 The protocol flow is described in the [Interledger whitepaper](https://interledger.org/interledger.pdf).